 So, what is freedom in the context of this book?

 Freedom is the willingness and ability to choose your own path and experience your life as your true self.

 The structure of the book is easy to follow and throughout draws on the metaphor of a caged bird.
-It takes you on a journey from firstly exploring and deepening your understanding of the things that cage you in and keep you stuck.
-It then moves on to explore in detail 8 freedom keys, a set of principles which have the potential to move you into action.
-The freedom keys are:
+It takes you on a journey from exploring your understanding of the things that cage you in and keep you stuck to exploring in detail 8 freedom keys, a set of principles which have the potential to move you into action:

 - Headspace and Heartspace